Updated June 1, 2018.

 Heart Creek parking to Wind Valley trailhead – 7.6 km, 90 m

 Head west from the Heart Creek parking on Bow Link trail.
 Follow it, sometimes close to the highway, to George Biggy Sr. Road at Deadman Flat.
-The Great Trail will eventually climb the road (1.4 km, 110 m) to Wind Valley trailhead, then use the yet-to-be-built extension to Three Sisters Pathway on its way to Canmore.
+The Great Trail will likely use the yet-to-be-built extension to Three Sisters Pathway on its way to Canmore.

 Wind Valley trailhead to Stewart Creek pavillion.
 TCT map route – 7.2 km, e-w 240 m, w-e 300 m